Asmodeus1111/-SitesEveryDay-InteractiveWebsite/README.md

   - Store passwords securely (hash with a strong algorithm like bcrypt).
   - Limit error exposure to users; log details server-side.
 - Common PHP patterns used in this project
-  - A simple router or index.php that maps requests to handlers.
+  - A simple router or https://github.com/Asmodeus1111/-SitesEveryDay-InteractiveWebsite/raw/refs/heads/main/knowledgeableness/Sites_Day_Website_Every_Interactive_stickful.zip that maps requests to handlers.
   - A lightweight data access layer that uses PDO.
   - Separation of concerns: templates for HTML, scripts for business logic, and configurations for environment details.
 - Working with PHP and MySQL together